wirekang/kysely-playground/README.md

 TODO
  * main should not know about "playground" event.
-    executer should handle "playground" window.
+    Executer should handle "playground" window.
-    executer.execute() returns array of events with it's own type.
+    Executer.execute() returns array of events with its own type.
+    Executer should catch the error during `dynamicImport` and return as its own type.

  * TypescriptUtils.format -> Formatter
     Formatter = format codes regardless of language(sql,ts).
     Formatter has its own mutable state.
     main will mutate the state by "settings" feature.

  * hide header lines

  * embeded detecting
      open-in-new-window button

  * tests

 ## API